 Note: Consumer Reports previously tested batteries in two ways: They used the batteries until they died in toys for one hour a day and in flashlights for four minutes every eight hours.
 They no longer test batteries, however, but their findings still hold true – you can get some great batteries without having to break the bank, depending on which brand you use.

 First things first.
 You've probably noticed that generally speaking, lithium batteries are expensive.

 You might be tempted to buy them, thinking that if they cost more they probably last longer.
-As it turns out, Consumer Reports suggests using lithium batteries sparingly, like in devices that need a quick burst of power or that you don't use very often.
+As it turns out, Consumer Reports has suggested in the past to use lithium batteries sparingly, like in devices that need a quick burst of power or that you don't use very often.

 Note: You can store lithium batteries for up to 15 years.
 They don't need to be stored in the refrigerator and they don't usually spew liquid like older, carbon-zinc batteries did.

-Some alkaline batteries performed as well as lithium batteries in Consumer Reports' test.
+Some alkaline batteries performed as well as lithium batteries in the same previous Consumer Reports test.
 These batteries are typically less expensive.
 You may want to use them in devices you use a lot, like your TV remote control and your computer's wireless mouse.

 So, which brands performed best in Consumer Reports' tests?
 Both alkaline and lithium batteries were among the best values.

 This might surprise you.
 The top performers included two brands that might have the perception of being "cheap."

 Costco's Kirkland Signature brand AA alkaline battery had an overall score of 80, out of a possible 100.
 Unfortunately, while they remain the highest-scored product in terms of branded store batteries, they have since gone up in price – Duracell raised its prices and passed them on to Costco on its private branded products, and that's what the Kirkland Signature batteries are, after all.
 They aren't the best deal any longer, but they still performed the best at the time of this test.